 Question: How do I handle warm leads that don’t respond?

 I have two warm leads I feel I’m fumbling through.
-Both have weddings scheduled in 2015 – here are their separate scenarios:
+Both have weddings scheduled for next year – here are their separate scenarios:

 The second bride sent me a price inquiry via my website said she loves my work and wanted the price for my services.
 I sent her the price inquiry email and that I would love to chat with her this past Tuesday at 6pm.
 She never confirmed that she could talk and I let the evening pass (I felt like I would be a pest calling and she didn’t confirm, especially since I can see that she read the email).
 The next day I sent her my “bride bribe” and she opened it.
 What should I do next?